 The community and industry was invited to provide feedback on the changes that should be made to the container deposit scheme in South Australia.

-The consultation was open from Saturday, 25 September until Friday 19 November 2021, with feedback able to be provided via our YourSay website, email and post.
+The consultation was open from 25 September to 19 November 2021, with feedback able to be provided via the YourSay website, email and post.

 Your feedback will help us improve the CDS which will result in better outcomes for the community, for the CDS industry and for remanufacturing jobs in SA.

-We will consider your feedback to determine changes that should be made to the South Australia Container Deposit Scheme.
+We will consider your feedback and continue to work with key stakeholders, to determine legislative changes that should be made to the South Australia Container Deposit Scheme.